spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/Button.md

 The usage of the [UIComponent](https://sapui5.hana.ondemand.com/sdk/#/api/sap.ui.core.UIComponent) enables the possibility to return a button with the usage of a [ComponentContainer](https://sapui5.hana.ondemand.com/sdk/#/api/sap.ui.core.ComponentContainer).
 This has the big advantage that no separate dependency has to be installed and a button for spreadsheet upload can be integrated very easily.

+You can also use the button in **Fiori Elements** applications within a section of a object page (see [Including Reuse Components on an Object Page](#including-reuse-components-on-an-object-page)).

 ### Requirements

 - Node.js Version v16.18.0, v18.12.0 or higher